Social media addiction (and smartphone addiction in general) is almost normal these days.

-We often reach for social media because we want an escape from stress, when in reality the constant stimulation backfires and makes us more stressed.
-In addition to the strategies I list here, you might also consider my free email course on how to stress less and find freedom from your phone.
+We often reach for social media because we want an escape, when in reality the constant stimulation backfires and makes us more stressed.
+If you want to check out some healthier strategies for self-care, be sure to check out my self-care toolkit for Christian moms.

 Flash forward several years later and I have this weird reflex.
-Any time I get a second to myself, I reach for my phone (now an iPhone 6) and wonder about what’s going on via Facebook/Twitter/Instagram/Pinterest/Gmail/Wordpress.
+Any time I get a second to myself, I reach for my phone and wonder about what’s going on via Facebook/Twitter/Instagram/Pinterest/Gmail/Wordpress.
 The amount of information available to consume has exploded, yet most of it lacks much value.

-Social media isn’t a bad thing in itself, but if I’m not careful I can be stuck to it throughout the day, which affects my productivity and focus on real-life relationships.
+Social media and smartphones aren’t evil in and of themselves, but if I’m not careful I can be stuck to them throughout the day, which affects my productivity and focus on real-life relationships.

 I’ve been pondering social media addiction a lot lately, perhaps because the problem has worsened since I’ve been building my online business.
 I suddenly have every reason in the world to be constantly connected.
 But do I really need to be?
 There have to be times when I get a break.